Demian-Wicky/THP_W5D3_Allocine/README.md

 # Allociné db (100% finished)
-A Ruby on Rails application containing a database similar to Allociné (just a Movie model)
+A Ruby on Rails application containing a database similar to Allociné (just a Movie model).
+The data comes from the `db>seeds.rb` file.

 ## Table of contents
 * [General info](#general-info)